 Hi, I’m Katie.
 Welcome to my lifestyle blog, Practically Ethical.

 I took part in Labour Behind the Labels Six Item Challenge for Lent 2017.
 I wrote a whole other blog about the challenge.
-You can read about it here.
+You can read it here.
 I loved raising money for the charity; I was so proud to be #5 on the top fundraiser board.
 I enjoyed running a micro-capsule wardrobe.
-Keeping a diary style blog alongside the challenge reignited my love of writing.
+Keeping a diary-style blog alongside the challenge reignited my love of writing.
 I met lots of new and inspirational people.
 I felt engaged in something worthwhile and continue to feel passionately about the cause.
 I’m more informed about ethical and sustainable fashion than I’ve ever been, and yet more confused too.
 The challenge has a lot to answer for; it was a life changing experience for me.
 I want to carry on learning and living more mindfully.
 I want to carry on writing.

 And the specifics?
 Well, I hate to say it, I’m another one of those 30-something, stay-at-home mum bloggers.
 I have two feisty, noisy and hilarious daughters.
 I’m married to a brilliant man.
 I enjoy baking, reading, toasted marshmallows, looking at the stars, and trying to understand philosophy.
 I love a good Netflix boxset marathon.
 I’m a fan of internet shopping and Pinterest.
 I hope to re-kindle my love of art house and indie cinema and listening to vinyl at some point.
 I’m pro slow fashion, pro organic living and so pro sleep.
 I’m a feminist.
 I’ve recently decided to give up booze; I tentatively call myself teetotal.
 My daily needs are generally met by strong coffee, humous, social media and dry humour.